 Canterbury, England-Available Fall, Spring and Summer

-In Canterbury, located in the southeast corner of England, students study at Canterbury Christ Church University, a small, friendly school of about 5,000 full-time students.
-American students live with host families near the college; take courses with British and other ICISP students; join student activities such as clubs, sports, and drama; and travel both in England and throughout the continent.
+In Canterbury, a UNESCO World Heritage City, located in the southeast corner of England, students study at Canterbury Christ Church University, a small, friendly school of about 5,000 full-time students.
+Students study Modern Britain and British History along with electives.
+American students live with host families near the college or in dormitories; take courses with British and other ICISP students; join student activities such as clubs, sports, and drama; and travel both in England and throughout the continent.
+Various cultural excursions are included as part of the Modern Britain course.
+Typical trips include visits to Canterbury Cathedral, Rochester Castle, London, including the Globe Theater, the British Museum, Big Ben and Westminster Abbey, and Windsor Castle.

 Salzburg, Austria-Available Fall, Spring and Summer